ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Transport Properties {#transport-props}

-Having discussed Transport Properties in {{connection-props}} and listed a number of Message Properties ("Ordered", "Idempotent" etc.) in {{message-props}}, we now provide a complete overview of a transport system's defined Transport Properties.
+Having discussed Selection Properties in {{connection-props}}, Connection Properties {{connection-props}} and,  Message Properties ({{message-props}}), we now provide a complete overview of a transport system's defined Transport Properties.

-Properties are structured in two ways:
+Transport Properties are structured by the context they can apply on:

- - By how they influence the transport system, which leads to a classification into "Selection Properties", "Protocol Properties", "Control Properties" and "Intents".
- - By the object they can be applied to: Preconnections, see {{connection-props}}, Connections, see {{introspection}}, and Messages, see {{message-props}}.
+ - Selection Properties apply to Preconnections - see {{selection-props}}
+ - Connections Properties apply to Connections - see {{connection-props}}
+ - Messages Properties apply to Messages - see {{message-props}}

-Because some properties can be applied or queried on multiple objects, all Transport Properties are organized within a single namespace.
+All Transport Properties are organized within a single namespace.
+This enables setting them as defaults in earlier stages and querying them in later stages:
+ - Connections Properties can be set on Preconnections
+ - Message Properties can be set on Preconnections and Connections
+ - The effect of Selection Properties can be queried on Connections and Messages.

 Note that it is possible for a set of specified Transport Properties to be internally inconsistent, or to be inconsistent with the later use of the API by